 Workload identity pools (Anthos and GKE clusters)

-Within an environ, a common workload identity pool can be used to allow services to be easily authenticated and authorized within a service mesh and to external services.
+An environ offers a common workload identity pool that can be used to authenticate and authorize workloads uniformly within a service mesh and to external services.

 Anthos Service Mesh (Anthos)